Skip to content

 synopsis

-The Norns are weaving the rope of fate and looking into the past, but when they try to foresee the future, the rope breaks.
-The future is beyond the reach of old wisdom.
-Siegfried and Brünnhilde are contented together, but Siegfried yearns for new adventures.
-Brünnhilde reminds him of their mission to liberate the world.
-Siegfried gives her the ring as a token of his love.
+Earth mother Edra’s daughters, the Norns, use the rope they weave to see into the past.
+When they attempt to look into the future, the rope breaks.
+Siegfried and Brünnhilde are happy together, but Siegfried already yearns for new adventures.
+Brünnhilde reminds him of their mission to free the world.
+Before setting off on his horse to follow the Rhein, Siegfried gives Brünnhilde the ring as a token of his love.

-Waltraute tells her sister Brünnhilde about the gods’ desperate situation.
-Wotan is depressed and lost in his thoughts.
-He has ordered the world ash tree to be felled and its wood piled around Valhalla.
-The curse that is plaguing the gods and humans can only be lifted if the Rheinmaidens reclaim the ring.
+Waltraute tells her sister Brünnhilde about the desperate plight of the gods.
+Wotan is inert and lost in his thoughts.
+He has ordered the world ash tree to be felled and its wood piled in layers around Valhalla.
+The curse upon the gods and humans will endure until the ring is returned to the Rheinmaidens.
+Brünnhilde, however, does not want to part with her token of love from Siegfried.

-While fighting over the ring, Hagen also kills Gunther.
-Brünnhilde manages to prevent further bloodshed.
-As tradition demands, she has Siegfried’s body burned on a pyre.
-The fire destroys the castle of the Gibichungs and eventually spreads to Valhalla, where all the gods burn.
-The Rheinmaidens recover the ring, and Hagen rushes to his death while trying to obtain it.
-Alberich appears from the ruins.
-The old power struggle has ended but has the curse been truly lifted?
+In his fight for the ring, Hagen also kills Gunther.
+Brünnhilde intervenes to prevent the impending bloodshed.
+Following an ancient custom, she has Siegfried’s body burned on a pyre.
+Brünnhilde joins him in the flames.
+The fire engulfs the Gibichungs’ castle and spreads to Valhalla, where it destroys the gods and their home.
+The Rheinmaidens retrieve the ring, and Hagen meets his death as he rushes to recover it.
+Valhalla and its gods have been consumed by flames.

 creative team